FireDragonGameStudio/FmvMaker/README.md

 {
   "VideoList": [{
       "Name": "UniqueVideoName",
+      "VideoTarget": "UniqueVideoName",
     }
   ]
 }
 ```

 This is the minimum configuration for a single video elememt.
-It has a *Name* field, which corresponds to your desired video filename within the **FmvMaker** Resources video folder (*FmvMaker/Resources/FmvMakerVideos*).
+It has a *Name* field, which can be chosen by you.
+Make sure to keep it UNIQUE, because it will be used as a reference to this specific video.
+The *VideoTarget* field corresponds to your desired video filename within the **FmvMaker** Resources video folder (*FmvMaker/Resources/FmvMakerVideos*).
 Please remember to use the filename without the file extension within the configuration files.

 <a name="navigation-actions-video"></a>
 ### Add navigation actions